IRA Charitable Rollover

 - Confirm that you have reached age 70 ½.

-- Click on the link below to apply for one or more single charity funds to receive specified portions of the amount to be received from the IRA custodian.
+- Click on the link below to apply for or direct additional funds to one or more single charity funds to receive specified portions of the amount to be received from the IRA custodian.

 - Direct your IRA custodian to distribute the total amount you desire to the PCA Foundation.